 Unfortunately these birds can be quite aggressive if they decide they want to use your backyard birdhouse, even if another bird is already in there.
 They will invade and kick out bluebirds, wrens, tree swallows and others, pushing them out of the house and blocking them from coming back in.

 They may even fight and injure the other bird.
 This is a big reason why they are viewed by many backyard bird lovers as a nuisance and undesirable.
+In fact, many people downright hate these birds and with good reason.

 15. There are 12 subspecies around the world